Content and Grade Trends in State Assessments and NAEP (2007)

 MD Assessment Web Site - Focus: All Assessment Programs

-A searchable computer data base for all known literature on Maryland assessment programs is needed.
-Lawrence Rudner is the lead researcher and is using MARCES-funded ERIC-based personnel for support.
-They have received copies of all papers MSDE has collected over the years and are organizing the database.
-See http://marces.org/mdarch/
+A searchable computer data base for all known literature on Maryland assessment programs was needed.
+Lawrence Rudner was the lead researcher and used MARCES-funded ERIC-based personnel for support.
+They received copies of all papers MSDE has collected over the years and organized the database.
+See /mdarch/

 Evaluating MSPAP - Focus: MSPAP

-MSDE has received two evaluative reviews of MSPAP, a content review chaired by Bill Evers and a psychometric review chaired by Ronald Hambleton.
-Each of these has generated considerable reactions from MSDE and outside individuals.
-MSDE has a need for an evaluative synthesis of all this material with recommendations about how to proceed to improve assessment in Maryland.
+MSDE had received two evaluative reviews of MSPAP, a content review chaired by Bill Evers and a psychometric review chaired by Ronald Hambleton.
+Each of these generated considerable reactions from MSDE and outside individuals.
+MSDE had a need for an evaluative synthesis of all this material with recommendations about how to proceed to improve assessment in Maryland.
 After much discussion, MARCES decided to solicit an independent contractor for this purpose.
-The study will be done by Edys Quellmalz at SRI (Stanford).
-Bill Schafer is the MARCES lead for the project.
+The study was done by Edys Quellmalz at SRI (Stanford).
+Bill Schafer was the MARCES lead for the project.

 SE(PAC) - Focus: MSPAP

 There is interest in expanding the methodology for generating standard errors of percents above cut to the district and state levels.
 But there is concern that the theory may not support generalizations at these large levels.
-A Monte-Carlo study has been proposed and agreed to.
-The MARCES contact is Bill Schafer; Yuan Lee is performing the study as a subcontractor.
+A Monte-Carlo study was proposed and agreed to.
+The MARCES contact was Bill Schafer; Yuan Lee performed the study as a subcontractor.

 Evaluating Service Learning - Focus: High School Graduation Requirements

 Maryland has a requirement of a service-learning project for high school graduation.
-It seems time to evaluate the effectiveness of the requirement for its purpose and the quality of its implementation.
-The MARCES contact is Bob Lissitz; Melissa Fein, a MARCES affiliate, is performing the study.
+The effectiveness of the requirement was evaluated for its purpose and the quality of its implementation.
+The MARCES contact was Bob Lissitz; Melissa Fein, a MARCES affiliate, performed the study.

 Test-Based Methods for Evaluating Teachers - Focus: General

 Measurement of teacher quality has obvious potential for policy as well as personnel decisions.
 It seems reasonable to base assessment of teacher quality on student outcomes.
 Since these outcomes deemed most important are measured with educational tests, it is desirable to explore ways to quantify teacher quality with data from them.
 However, there are several methodological approaches to this problem.
-A study to compare them is being carried out by Terry Alban on a contract basis; Bob Lissitz is the MARCES contact.
+A study to compare them was carried out by Terry Alban on a contract basis; Bob Lissitz was the MARCES contact.

 Annual Conference - Focus: General

-The annual MARCES conference is healf each year in mid August.
+The annual MARCES conference is held each year in mid August.
 Bob Lissitz is the MARCES contact.

 Computer Adaptive Testing - Focus: High School Assessments

 It would be desirable to have a diagnostic, computer-adaptive assessment to use for candidates who are about to take the high school assessments.
 This would yield a likelihood of passing and areas of particular weakness, should they exist.
-In order to demonstrate what is feasible, a prototype system is under development.
-Lawrence Rudner is the MARCES lead and Phill Gagne is assisting.
+In order to demonstrate what is feasible, a prototype system was under development.
+Lawrence Rudner was the MARCES lead and Phill Gagne was assisting.

 Confounding with Writing - Focus: MSPAP

-Since the MSPAP format is constructed-response, the potential exists for writing to be confounded with other achievement domains as an artifact of the assessment, itself.
-The degree to which the MSPAP scoring process is resistant to such confounding has not been assessed.
-A study in which writing is manipulated for good and poor content is being planned.
-Bob Lissitz is the MARCES contact and Phill Gagne is assisting.
+Since the MSPAP format was constructed-response, the potential existed for writing to be confounded with other achievement domains as an artifact of the assessment, itself.
+The degree to which the MSPAP scoring process was resistant to such confounding had not been assessed.
+A study in which writing was manipulated for good and poor content was planned.
+Bob Lissitz was the MARCES contact and Phill Gagne was assisting.

 Process Control for MSPAP - Focus: MSPAP

-Each year the Psychometric Council reviews each phase of the MSPAP analyses.
-Since eight years of data now exist, it seems reasonable to use process control methods to identify quantitatively areas where the Council should focus particular attention.
-Bill Schafer is the MARCES contact and Ying Jin is assisting.
+Each year the Psychometric Council reviewed each phase of the MSPAP analyses.
+Since eight years of data existed by this time, it seemed reasonable to use process control methods to identify quantitatively areas where the Council should have focused particular attention.
+Bill Schafer was the MARCES contact and Ying Jin was assisting.

 Validity of Accommodations - Focus: MSPAP

-Tippets, using confirmatory factor analysis for accommodated vs. non-accommodated students, has evaluated the comparative internal structures of MSPAP.
-However, new insights in the structural equations modeling field have never been applied to her report.
-Further, whether it may or may not seem logically appropriate, it may not be reasonable to report reading scores for students who receive the reading accommodation if the validity of MSPAP is different for them.
-Bill Schafer is the MARCES contact and Mara Freeman is assisting.
+Tippets, using confirmatory factor analysis for accommodated vs. non-accommodated students, evaluated the comparative internal structures of MSPAP.
+However, new insights in the structural equations modeling field had never been applied to her report.
+Further, whether it may or may not seem logically appropriate, it may not have been reasonable to report reading scores for students who received the reading accommodation if the validity of MSPAP was different for them.
+Bill Schafer was the MARCES contact and Mara Freeman was assisting.

 Web-Based Technical Manual - Focus: MSPAP

-The MSPAP technical manual is recreated and redistributed every year, although much of it is redundant.
-It seems possible to use the web to update the manual.
-Perhaps only one manual is needed, with tables and text only to augment whatever is no longer current.
-We are currently considering organizing the manual around the AERA/APA/NCME Standards for Psychological Testing.
-Bill Schafer is the MARCES contact and Mara Freeman has been assisting.
+The MSPAP technical manual was recreated and redistributed every year, although much of it was redundant.
+It seemed possible to use the web to update the manual.
+Perhaps only one manual was needed, with tables and text only to augment whatever was no longer current at a given time.
+We considered organizing the manual around the AERA/APA/NCME Standards for Psychological Testing.
+Bill Schafer was the MARCES contact and Mara Freeman was assisting.

 Combining Data for School Performance Indices - Focus: MSPAP

-Currently only MSPAP data and attendance are combined into school performance indices (SPIs) for elementary schools.
-There is interest in adding a component for CTBS/5 data.
-A review of approaches in the various states with emphasis on several states that illustrate very different approaches has been developed.
+At the time, only MSPAP data and attendance were combined into school performance indices (SPIs) for elementary schools.
+There was interest in adding a component for CTBS/5 data.
+A review of approaches in the various states with emphasis on several states that illustrate very different approaches had been developed.
 A briefing paper on the desirability of adding a new data source to the SPI was developed and a meeting was held with the State Superintendent where the topic was discussed.
-Bill Schafer is the MARCES contact and Geoff Wiggins is assisting.
+Bill Schafer was the MARCES contact and Geoff Wiggins was assisting.